pactus-project/pactus.org/docs/learn/index.md

 staking some tokens.
 The stake will be bonded and cannot be touched.
 A set of 21 validators secure the network and validate blocks.
 However, unlike Delegated Proof-of-Stake (dPoS) blockchain, this set is not fixed.
 Indeed, Zarb solves validators' scalability problem with a clever and secure mechanism.
-The set of validators in Zarb are **dynamic** and flexible, compared to the more fixed and governed set of validators.
+The set of validators in Zarb are **dynamic** and flexible, compared to the fixed and governed set of validators.

 ## Main features